UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ Many applications today are data-intensive, instead of compute-intensive.
++ Many applications today are data-intensive instead of compute-intensive.

     - The limit factor is data and not computation.
-    - Concerns: amount of data, compleixty of data, and speed at which it changes.
+    - Concerns: the amount of data, complexity of data, and speed at which it changes.

 + ML Systems tend to be embedded in data-intensive applications.